JoelRLL19/mms142-groupI-2023/README.md

 organizations continued to enhance augmented reality for wearables and digital displays throughout the ensuing decades.</p>

 <p>AR delivers visual elements, sound, and other sensroy information to the user through devices like smartphones, tablets, glasses, and even contact lenses.
 The information is overlaid on the devices to create an interwoven 3D experience where the digital dat alters and/or improves the user's perception of the real world.
 AR apps are written in special 3D programs that enable developers to tie either animation, or contextual digital infromation in the program ro an augmented reality maker in the real world.
 When the computing device's AR app or browser plugin receives the digital information from a known marker,  it begins to execute the maker's code, and layers the correct images.
-Because the technology requires hardware components such as processors, sensors, displays, and input devices, mobile phones are a great example for AR usage, through its sensors including cameras, accelometers, Global Positioning System (GPS), and solid-state compasses, help make AR more accessible to users in their daily lives.
-For example, a GPS pinopints the user's location, and its compass detects the device's orientation.</p>
+Because the technology requires hardware components such as processors, sensors, displays, and input devices, mobile phones are a great example for AR usage, through its sensors including cameras, accelometers, Global Positioning System (GPS), and solid-state compasses, help make AR more accessible to users in their daily lives.</p>

 <h1>Examples of Augmented Reality In Use</h1>